juanma-wp/enterprise-block-editor/Module 8 Interactivity API/02 Implementing the Interactivity API.md

 ## **Directives**

-Directives are special attributes you can add to your block’s markup to control how its elements behave.
+Directives are special attributes you can add to your block's markup to control how its elements behave.
 For dynamic blocks, you add them in the `render.php` file, and for static blocks, you use the `save.js` file.

 Example: